cjakabos/portfolio-web/README.md

 - [x] The cloud service front-end with Thymeleaf
 - [x] Cloud service application tests with Selenium

-Extra layers of cloud interface application:
+Extra layers of cloud interface application, which are extra curriculum work by me, to connect all standalone projects (for running them separately check the READMEs below)to one main front-end interface:

 - [x] Cars interface for the Car service's REST API.
 The [second project](vehicles-api/README.md) of the nanodegree.
-- [x] Scheduling interface for a Pet Store's Saas Application.
+- [x] Pet interface for the Pet Store's REST API.
 The [third project](petstore/README.md) of the nanodegree.
-- [ ] Interface for a eCommerce web store application.
+- [ ] eCommerce interface for eCommerce web store REST API.
 The [fourth project](ecommerce/README.md) of the nanodegree.

 **Example of user interface**
 ![](./front-end-example.png)